slequime/nosoi/cran-comments.md

 * There were no ERRORs or WARNINGs or NOTEs in our GHA and win-builder tests.

-* There is one unfixed WARNING on current CRAN check result on [r-release-macos-arm64](https://www.r-project.org/nosvn/R.check/r-release-macos-arm64/nosoi-00check.html).
-  This is linked with a plot using ggplot2 in the vignette.
-  Package ggplot2 have the same warning on [r-release-macos-arm64](https://www.r-project.org/nosvn/R.check/r-release-macos-arm64/ggplot2-00check.html).
-  We could not find a way to fix this, not having access to an ARM64 macOS machine.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.